ygp1234/Active-sampling/README.md

 # Active-sampling
 This is the implementation of the active sampling algorithm.
-We only open source key algorithms.
+We only open source key algorithms after receiving the review comments.